ChefMooon/slice-utility/README.md

 This Aseprite extension was created to streamline creating individual assets from a single large canvas.

 ## Features
+- Adds the "Slice Utility" menu group to the "Sprite" dropdown with options:
+	- Export Slices...
+	- Update Slice Data
-- Export All Slices: Exports all defined slices to a specified folder.
+- Export Slices... -> Exports all defined slices to a specified folder.
 	- By default creates a subfolder with origin sprite name and datetime. (can be disabled)
 	- If Slice User Data is defined it will be used as a sub folder (e.g. item/block)
 	- Options: